 Quote: "I always did something I was a little not ready to do.
 I think that's how you grow.
 When there's that moment of 'Wow, I'm not really sure I can do this,' and you push through those moments, that's when you have a breakthrough."

 Bio: Wojcicki thought about going into academia when she graduated from Harvard, but the allure of tech changed her mind.
 Google founders Larry Page and Sergey Brin set up their office in Wojcicki's garage in Northern California back in 1998, and before becoming Google's first marketing manager in 1999, Wojcicki worked in marketing at Intel.
 She grew with Google, eventually overseeing their video and developing AdSense.
-She moved over the YouTube and quickly rose to become the CEO.
+She moved over to YouTube and quickly rose to become the CEO.

 Quote: "Work smart.
 Get things done."